The truth about hepatitis C supplements

 Turmeric

 Found in many curry dishes, this flavorful spice belongs to the ginger family.
-Some research Studies shows that curcumin, a potent compound found in turmeric, has antiviral properties—including against hepatitis C. It’s also safe to use in savory meals.
+Some research suggests that curcumin, a potent compound found in turmeric, has antiviral properties—including against hepatitis C. It’s also safe to use in savory meals.
 Just be wary of consuming large amounts of turmeric if you also take anti-coagulant medication, as turmeric may have blood-thinning properties.

 Silver